MicrosoftDocs/SupportArticles-docs/support/mem/intune/users-cannot-logon-windows-multi-app-kiosk.md

 ---
-title: Multi-app kiosk users can't log on to Windows
+title: Users can't log on to Windows 10 computers with multi-app kiosk profile assigned
-description: Fixes an issue in which a user cannot log on to an Azure AD-joined Windows 10 computer if a multi-app KIOSK profile is assigned. ms.date: 09/11/2020 ms.prod-support-area-path: Configure device restrictions ms.reviewer: joelste, intunecic, mobazzar
+description: Fixes an issue in which a user cannot log on to an Azure AD-joined Windows 10 computer if a multi-app kiosk profile is assigned. ms.date: 09/11/2020 ms.prod-support-area-path: Configure device restrictions ms.reviewer: joelste, intunecic, mobazzar
 ---
 # Users can't log on to Windows if a multi-app kiosk profile is assigned

-This article helps you fix an issue in which a user can't log on to an Azure Active Directory (Azure AD)-joined Windows 10 computer if a multi-app KIOSK profile is assigned.
+This article helps you fix an issue in which a user can't log on to an Azure Active Directory (Azure AD)-joined Windows 10 computer if a multi-app kiosk profile is assigned.

 _Original product version:_ &nbsp; Microsoft Intune
 _Original KB number:_ &nbsp; 4493932